 (i) There is an XmlAttrs.wjs file delivered into the DO/Bin folder.
 It is essentially obsolete but left around in case someone used it.
 This is doubly so since with the advent of the XmlInput class it is easier to write filters for XML data files.
-See XmlInput Class.
+See XmlInput Class (Read XML Files).

 Besides writing filters, there is an even easier way to get at attributes, even those on leaf nodes.
-Contrary to what you would think, this requires that you override the standard-setting and specify -ConvertAttrinutes No. In that way, you've told Merge not to do its standard thing w.r.t. attributes but to let field.dataSource.attribute("attrName{}") will get the value of the named attribute, or "" if the attribute does not exist.
-Do beware of the possibility that dataSouce may return null if there is no data node associated with a given field.
+Contrary to what you would think, this requires that you override the standard-setting and specify -ConvertAttributes No. In that way, you've told Merge not to do its standard thing w.r.t. attributes but to let you handle it.

 There is an attribute() function on each data DOM node.
 The data DOM node for any given field is most easily referenced via the field's dataSource property.
-Hence a construct in the pattern you handle it.
+Hence a construct in the pattern field.dataSource.attribute("attrName{}") will get the value of the named attribute, or "" if the attribute does not exist.
+Do beware of the possibility that dataSouce may return null if there is no data node associated with a given field.

-data - Merge XML Data DOM
+data (The Data DOM)